 David has consulted with Live Education! clients since 2006.
 He completed his Waldorf training at Rudolf Steiner College in 1992, and was a class teacher, admissions director and high school humanities teacher at Austin Waldorf School.
 He has given many presentations about Waldorf education to university education classes, and has worked with homeschoolers since 2000.
 He helped found The Harvest, a Waldorf School in The Woodlands, TX, and has written a curriculum integrating Waldorf activities into a program for homeless students.
 He currently teaches a small, mixed age class at his home.
 He and his wife live in Austin and have three Waldorf-educated children, ages 21, 23 and 25.

 Mia Michael has been a teacher for twenty years in California and in Europe.
 She has a B.A. in Aesthetics and Education from U.C.
 Santa Cruz, a teaching credential from San Jose State University, and her Waldorf credential from Wynstones, England.
 Ms. Michael was a founding teacher for the East Bay Waldorf School in Berkeley, California.
-Ms. Michael is coauthor of the Kindergarten series Waldorf home schooling program, Live Education.
+Ms. Michael is co-author of the Kindergarten package in the Waldorf homeschooling program, Live Education.
 She is an artist and offers workshops in weaving art and spirituality in daily life.
-Mia has been teaching Kindergarten the last 12 years at the Monterey Bay Charter School in Pacific Grove, CA.
+Mia is now retired after teaching Kindergarten for seventeen years at the Monterey Bay Charter School in Pacific Grove, CA.

 Melanie Hatch has been leading the handwork program at the East Bay Waldorf School for the past few years.
 She completed her handwork training at Rudolf Steiner College.
 Melanie also homeschooled her four children prior to enrolling them in the Waldorf school.
 She has great insight into colors, costumes, and fabrics and joins our seminar faculty with great enthusiasm.